nickolas-simons/nickolas-simons.github.io/_posts/2024-01-01-CardGenie.md

 ![Title Image](/assets/405_TitleCard.png)

 **Overview:**
-A Sci-Fi card battler roguelike with mechanics influenced by **Slay the Spire**, **Magic the Gathering**, and **Yu-Gi-Oh**.
-Developed in a team of 5 for GSD405, this project continued after the semester ended, evolving into a deeper strategy game with expanded mechanics and a shift to a 2.5D perspective.
+A Sci-Fi card battler roguelike with mechanics influenced by Slay the Spire, Magic the Gathering, and Darkest Dungeon.
+Developed in a team of 6 for GSD405 : Intro To Game Development Process, this project continued after the semester ended, expanding the team and shifting to a strategy game with expanded mechanics and a shift to 3D perspective.

 **Development Details:**
-- **Technology:**
+- **Platform/Engine:**
-   Developed using C++ and Blueprint.
+   Developed on UE5 for PC.

 - **Team Structure:**
-   Initially composed of a product manager, designer, 2 artists, and 2 programmers.
-After continuing development, the team transitioned to 3 artists, 2 designers, and 1 programmer.

-- **Core Systems Implemented:**
+   - During Course
+      - 1 Project Manager
+      - 2 Programmers
+      - 2 Artists
+      - 1 Designers

+   - After Course
+      - 1 Project Manager
+      - 1 Programmer
+      - 3 Artists
+      - 2 Designers

+- **My Work:**
-  - Effects-based card and item combat system inspired by GAS.
+  - Implemented lightweight effect-based card and item combat system inspired by Epic's Gameplay Ability System.
-  - Card genre and resource restriction system.
+  - Developed card genre and resource restriction system.
-  - A data-driven framework enabling card assets to be generated from design spreadsheets.
+  - Created a data-driven tool enabling card assets to be generated from design spreadsheets.
-  - Dungeon generation using designer created dungeon template sheme.
+  - Created a data-driven tool for dungeon generation using designer-authored dungeon template shemes.
-  - Inventory and combat UI scripting.
+  - Inventory and combat drag and drop UI scripting.

 ![Card System Design Loop](/assets/405gif1.gif)
 ![Card System Design Loop](/assets/405gif3.gif)